 When child maltreatment is suspected, healthcare professionals play a crucial role in recognition and treatment, family support and community collaboration.
 Behavioral health professionals play a critical role in assessment and intervention.

-Join us for our Virtual Spring 2021 New Provider Training (May 2 - 3).
-For more information on this training visit our NEW PROVIDER TRAINING EVENT PAGE.
+Join us for the CARE Network New Provider Training in Vail, Colorado (May 2 - 3, 2022).
+For more information on this training visit the New Provider Training Page.